 Storebrand Livsforsikring's Compliance Function reports to the Board and the Managing Director.
-The compliance functions of the licensed companies in the Storebrand Group are functionally organized under the Group CRO.

 The responsibilities, duties and rights of the Compliance Officer are described in an instruction from the Board.
 The Compliance Officer shall support the management and the Board in their responsibility to ensure compliance with external and internal regulations.
 The Compliance Officer shall provide the Managing Director and the Board with independent reporting and a comprehensive overview of the most important activities related to advising, monitoring and securing compliance with internal and external regulations, in addition to providing an overall plan for priorities in the coming year.